 The term spiritual materialism was first identified by Chogyam Trungpa Rinpoche, a Tibetan Buddhist educator who wrote the book ‘Cutting Through Spiritual Materialism.’
 Traditionally, this term is used to define capitalist and spiritual vanity.

-Spiritual materialism involves the belief that suffering can be magically obtained through self-indulgent pursuits that are camouflaged as consecrating rituals, thought systems, and philosophies.
+Spiritual materialism involves the belief that suffering can be magically obtained through self-indulgent pursuits camouflaged as consecrating rituals, thought systems, and philosophies.
 This means we're often misleading ourselves into believing that we're emerging spiritually, however, we're instead fortifying our egoism utilizing spiritual techniques.

 A genuine spiritual life consists of balance, consciousness, and wholeness.

 This process necessitates psychological maturity and the perceptive bravery to modestly embrace the truth of our inherent nature.
 The processes that many take to obtain spirituality often turn into egoism and confusion which counter the accurate method of securing spirituality.

 There are three “Lords of Materialism,” known as Physical Materialism, Psychological Materialism, and Spiritual Materialism.

 involves the belief that possession will aid in more happiness, which temporarily provides a fix, but in the long run onsets more suffering.
-Furthermore it can cause misunderstandings whereas one believes that they are more valuable by having more education or accreditation than another person has, therefore, making them superior above others.
+Furthermore, it can cause misunderstandings whereas one believes they're more valuable by having more education or accreditation than another person has, therefore making them superior above others.

 involves the belief in philosophies that their religious or spiritual belief system will aid in the relief of suffering.
 Having certification accomplishments or a religious or spiritual label constructs of a solidified ego which then manifests in competitiveness.

 involves the belief that obtaining a temporary emotional state of mind during meditation, alcohol, or drugs will provide refuge from suffering.
 This is untrue as seeking a high to avoid suffering will likely cause more suffering in the end.